Dynamic Retrospective Regression for Functional Data: Application: Lip Movement Data

-More information about the dynamics of the process can be extracted from the warping functions.
-The use of interpolating Hermite splines facilitates this because the basis coefficients $\mathbf{c}_{i}$ satisfy $\mathbf{c} _{i}=w_{i}(\mathbf{\tau })$, as explained in Section \ref{sec:Warping}, so they can be interpreted as the locations on the curve $i$ of the landmarks corresponding to $\mathbf{\tau }$.
-For our choice of $\mathbf{\tau }$, $ c_{i2}$ to $c_{i5}$ will roughly correspond to the location of the four characteristic peaks of the EMG curves, as can be seen in Figure \ref {fig:Registered_curves}(a).
-Thus, the differences $d_{i1}=c_{i3}-c_{i2}$ and $d_{i3}=c_{i5}-c_{i4}$ indicate the durations of the two `b's and $ d_{i2}=c_{i4}-c_{i3}$ the duration of the `o'.
-The pairwise correlations of the differences are $\rho _{12}=-.41$, $\rho _{23}=-.66$ and $\rho _{13}=.26$ , with bootstrapped standard errors $.19$, $.10$ and $.21$.
-Then we see that there is a significant (and negative) correlation between the duration of two consecutive phonemes, but there is no significant correlation between the duration of the two `b's.
-Of course, more accurate information about the phonemes' duration would be obtained by identifying the exact peak locations curve by curve; that would be possible for these 29 curves, but would be unfeasible for larger datasets.
-The advantage of our method is that the parameters $\mathbf{c}_{i}$ are estimated automatically.
+More information about the dynamics of the process can be extracted from the warping functions themselves.
+The use of interpolating Hermite splines facilitates this, because the estimated parameters $\mathbf{\hat{\tau}}_{i}$ roughly correspond to the locations of the landmarks $\mathbf{\tau }_{0}$ on the respective sample curve.
+For our choice of $\mathbf{\tau }_{0}$, the $ \mathbf{\hat{\tau}}_{i}$s will roughly correspond to the location of the four characteristic peaks of the EMG curves.
+Thus $d_{i1}=\hat{\tau}_{i2}- \hat{\tau}_{i1}$ indicates the duration of the first `b', $d_{i2}=\hat{\tau} _{i3}-\hat{\tau}_{i2}$ the duration of the `o', and $d_{i3}=\hat{\tau}_{i4}- \hat{\tau}_{i3}$ the duration of the second `b'.
+The pairwise correlations of the $d$s are $\rho _{12}=-.46$, $\rho _{13}=.66$ and $\rho _{23}=-.24$, indicating that there is a significant negative correlation between the duration of the first `b' and the `o', and a significant positive correlation between the durations of the two `b's.
+More accurate information about the phonemes' duration could be obtained by estimating the exact peak locations curve by curve, but that would be unfeasible for larger datasets.
+An advantage of Hermite-spline warping is that the $\mathbf{\tau }_{i}$s are estimated automatically as a by-product of the procedure.